openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/MULTI.md

 See the [Using the Multi-Device with OpenVINO samples and benchmarking the performance](#using-the-multi-device-with-openvino-samples-and-benchmarking-the-performance) section below.

 ### Querying the Optimal Number of Inference Requests
-You can use the new GetMetric API to query the optimal number of requests.
-Similarly, when using the Multi-Device you don't need to sum over included devices yourself, you can query metric directly:
+You can use the [Properties API](../PropertiesAPI.md) API to query the optimal number of requests.
+Similarly, when using the Multi-Device you don't need to sum over included devices yourself, you can query property directly:

 @snippet snippets/MULTI5.cpp part5